City of Fayetteville Stormwater Division

 Greg Caison, Stormwater Manager (910) 433-1649

-This year marks the 20th anniversary of the City of Fayetteville’s Stormwater Division.
+The 20th anniversary of the City of Fayetteville’s Stormwater Division was observed in 2015.
 In July 1995, the City was issued a municipal stormwater discharge permit from the State and EPA.
 Since then, the Stormwater Division has worked diligently to protect the environment by implementing provisions of the permit.
-The Stormwater Division has developed a press release of a few of their accomplishments which can be viewed or downloaded here.
+The Stormwater Division has developed a press release of a few of their accomplishments which can be viewed here.
 The Stormwater Division, along with the City of Fayetteville is committed to improving stormwater and continues to develop new programs to address concerns.

 Fee Credit Information